Facebook Pixel

 2. Older Adult Psychosis Risk Factors

-Discerning and managing psychotic symptoms among elderly patients and residents can be challenging for healthcare professionals and accelerate caregiver burnout.
-Knowing whether the warning signs are related to Alzheimer’s or dementia, a medication reaction or potential drug interaction, or even late-onset schizophrenia remains key in developing a comprehensive, safe treatment plan.
+Discerning and managing psychotic symptoms among elderly patients and residents can be challenging for health care professionals and accelerate caregiver burnout.
+Knowing whether the warning signs are related to Alzheimer’s or dementia, a medication reaction or potential drug interaction, or even late-onset schizophrenia, remains key in developing a comprehensive, safe treatment plan.

 Here are the major risk factors for developing psychosis among elderly adults: